-It may be appropriate to decline an AFM suggestion if review of patient hemodyamics does not suggest administration of fluid or in surgical situations where is it inappropriate to administer fluid.
-Note that constantly declining bolus suggestions may limit the usefulness of AFM to determine future fluid responsiveness.
+It may be appropriate to decline an AFM algorithm suggestion if review of patient hemodynamics does not suggest administration of fluid or in surgical situations where is it inappropriate to administer fluid.
+Note that constantly declining bolus suggestions may limit the usefulness of the AFM algorithm to determine future fluid responsiveness.
 Touch the Decline icon to decline the bolus suggestion.